ArnoVel/elastic-book-stats/readme.md

 The function `json_to_index(..)` maps the extracted pdf (as a json file) to its index.
 Only use when the index does not yet exist or has been erased.

+## Install requirements

+This project is small but uses specific libraries.
+For the python3 dependencies, use the `requirements.txt` file; I also have jupyter-specific dependencies which I haven't listed, but one is the [`ipynb`](https://github.com/ipython/ipynb) package